woocommerce/woocommerce/readme.txt

 * Fix - Resolved issue where download permissions where not granted in some cases upon order complete
 * Fix - Prevent IE cursor from being stuck in loading animation
 * Fix - Ensure wc_get_product_ids_on_sale returns array of ints, not strings
+* Fix - Prevent rating stars from wrapping in IE
 * Tweak - Added United Arab Emirates Dirham currency
 * Tweak - Enforce a static base for product permalink structures to prevent 404 issues
 * Tweak - Introducing woocommerce_get_username_from_email filter in login processing method